There was an error with your log in

 • For these Tour du Mont Blanc hiking tours, the client-to-guide ratio is 8:1.

-• It takes a minimum of 3 people for this tour to operate.
+• It takes a minimum of 5 people for the 10-day tour to operate.
+For the 5-day tour, the minimum is set at 5 participants.

 Tour du Mont Blanc hiking tours can be arranged for larger groups.
 Contact us to make arrangements.